DJSng-Toolkit/Index/README.md

 > By using this resource, you accept that you're using anything featured here at your own risk.
 > If you'd like to show support, check out DJSng's [personal blog](https://djsng.bearblog.dev/)!

+DJSng's Toolkit is a collection of resources I have compiled over the years, mainly built from personal experience.
+It mainly focuses on video game and software, and was inspired by some "awesome" lists on GitHub.
+The name of the project comes from a private, vanilla compatible Minecraft modpack I created to share with friends.

-DJSng's Toolkit is a personal library of resources for various topics created by DJSng, intended to provide casual internet browsers with many resources.
-It is very similar to (and inspired by) many projects and community made resources, including:
+This bundle of resources is inspired by many projects and community made resources, including:
 * Various Neocities users' Resource Pages
 * FREEMEDIAHECKYEAH
 * TheUsefulLists
 * "Awesome" list projects on GitHub
 * ...and many more!

-DJSng's Toolkit (named after a private vanilla modpack started by the founder months prior) is an GitHub organization that hosts resources curated by [DJSng](https://djsng.neocities.org) as a personal library of resources they've collected over the years.
-This organization is meant to host resources and other DJSng's Toolkit related projects, including the self-named "Toolkit" project.

-# Browse the archives
+*

-## Guide
+# Guide
 | Icon | Meaning |
 | --- | :---: |
 | 🔃 | Actively maintained |